mischavandenburg/blog/content/zet/cloud-cloudnative-devops.md

 * GitLab has become the one stop shop
 * Purpose is to write software and get it published fast
 * GitOps

+# Summary

+In summary, "cloud" stands for the services offered by cloud providers such as AWS, Azure and GCP.
+Cloud Native stands for all of the technology that makes these cloud services possible.
+DevOps is part of Cloud Native, but definitely not the same thing.
+DevOps is concerned with how software is written and released.

 # Links: